orsolyabus/yoga-room-react/planning/user stories.md

   2.  new user tries to save a class as interesting
     * modal pops up
-      * gets a prompt to log in / sign up
+      * gets a prompt to log in / sign up, clicks sign up
-      * sign up form appears
+      * sign up form appears in the same modal
       * fills sign up information
       * saves,
       * prompt: Do you want to visit your profile page?